-Figure 3 provides the projected changes in mean annual precipitation and MAAT for each of the seven scenarios listed in Table 1.
-The observed climate data were taken from the Environment Canada (EC) database of adjusted and homogenized Canadian climate data (EC, 2010a).
-All of the scenarios predict a rise in MAAT (with range of 0.4-3.9°C), but the projections for annual precipitation vary significantly in magnitude and direction (-15 to +50%).
+Figure 3 provides the projected changes in mean annual precipitation and mean annual AT for each of the seven scenarios listed in Table 1.
+The observed/reference climate data (1961-2000) were taken from the Environment Canada (EC) database of adjusted and homogenised Canadian climate data (EC, 2011).
+All of the scenarios predict a rise in mean annual AT (with range of +0.4-3.9 °C for the 2046-2065 period compared to the 1961-2000 period), but the projections for annual precipitation vary significantly in magnitude and direction (-12 to +49 %).
 It should be noted that the intent of this contribution is not to provide an in-depth analysis of the climate data but rather to drive the surface and subsurface models with multiple plausible climate scenarios produced with a variety of established methods.
-Thus, the intent is to examine the sensitivity of GST and GWT to external forcing rather than to make an assessment of the accuracy of predictions regarding the future state of surface and subsurface thermal regimes.
+Thus, the intent is to examine the sensitivity of GST and groundwater temperature to external forcing rather than to make an assessment of the accuracy of predictions regarding the future state of surface and subsurface thermal regimes.